RokachRam/COVID_system_MVC/README.md

 # COVID_system_MVC
+This system was built to assist nurses and laborants by manipulating and controlling COVID-19's: {Sick, Sick-Encounters and Tests}.
+Main funcionallity:
+    1.The nurse can add sick people to the system, as well as sick encounters.
+    2.The laborant can update test results and assosiate it to a person.
+    3.Every system user can view sick, isolated, healed, and sick-per-city statistics.

-Designed and Implemented in Python by Ram Rokach and Eden Nathan.
+The system was designed and implemented in Python by Ram Rokach and Eden Nathan in 2021.
 # MVC
 This project was implemented with the MVC design-artitechtual pattern:
     1. M - Model: holds entity classes.